Quansight-Labs/quansight-labs-site/posts/2021/10/numpy_benchmarking_blog.md

 I agree that it took more than three days for me to complete, but I learned specific life hacks, which I'm pretty sure that I will implement in every project.
-Make sure not to dig too deep into the topic, first know the width, then dive into the depth and ensure that you are stumbling upon the subject-related issues.
+Make sure not to dig too deep into the topic.
+First, know the width, then dive into the depth and ensure that you are focusing on the subject.

 - **Start working**: Here is where the journey starts.
 The best way to express yourself is to present everything that you have completed.